Resume Strategy

 What Is a Resume?

-Modern resumes are heavily optimized for keyword matching and readability.
 Learn more in our guide on how to write a resume that passes ATS.

 What Is a Cover Letter?

 A cover letter is a personalized narrative that explains why you are the right fit for a role.
-Unlike resumes, cover letters provide context, storytelling, and motivation.
+Unlike resumes, cover letters provide context, storytelling, personality, and motivation.

 Resume vs Cover Letter: Key Differences

-Resume: Shows what you did
+• • Shows what you accomplished

 What Recruiters Actually Look For

-Recruiters follow a two-step evaluation process:
+Recruiters usually follow a two-step evaluation process when reviewing candidates:

-1. Scan resume for qualifications and keywords
+1. Scan resumes for relevant qualifications, experience, and ATS keywords

 Improve your resume performance using AI resume optimization tools and learn how to tailor it using job-specific resume strategies.